EvolvingLMMs-Lab/lmms-eval/README.md

 # Annoucement

-- [2024-06] The `lmms-eval/v0.2` has been upgraded to support video evaluations, and other feature updates.
+- [2024-06] The `lmms-eval/v0.2` has been upgraded to support video evaluations for video models like LLaVA-NeXT Video and Gemini 1.5 Pro across tasks such as EgoSchema, PerceptionTest, VideoMME, and more.
 Please refer to the [blog](https://lmms-lab.github.io/posts/lmms-eval-0.2/) for more details

 - [2024-03] We have released the first version of `lmms-eval`, please refer to the [blog](https://lmms-lab.github.io/posts/lmms-eval-0.1/) for more details